 07 of 10

 If your dog's abdomen looks enlarged or bloated, you should go to the vet as soon as possible.
 There are a few conditions that can cause the abdomen to become distended.
-A tumor in the abdomen may lead to fluid buildup, enlarging the abdomen.
-Other potential caused include a deadly condition called GDV or "bloat."
+A tumor in the abdomen may lead to fluid buildup, enlarging the abdomen even if the tumor itself is still relatively small.
+Anther potential cause is a deadly condition called GDV or "bloat."

 08 of 10